Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Confluence Cloud Copilot connector.
 It supplements the general instructions provided in setting up Microsoft Copilot connectors in the Microsoft 365 admin center.

 ## Capabilities
-- **Enhanced search capabilities**: Users can ask natural language questions about Wiki content in Copilot, such as:
-   - Summarize the architecture document </br>
-   - How to get access to a portal </br>
+* Users can ask natural language questions about Wiki content in Copilot, such as summarizing the architecture document or getting access to a portal.
-- **Semantic search support**: Users can perform natural language queries for accurate responses. </br>
+* Users can perform natural language queries for accurate responses.

 ## Prerequisites
-1. You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site.
+* You must be the admin for your organization's Microsoft 365 tenant and the admin for your organization's Confluence site
-2. **Authentication**: Ensure that you have authentication credentials with the right access.
+* Ensure that you have authentication credentials with the right access.

 ## Limitations
 - Doesn't index attachment files or comments.

 >[!IMPORTANT]
 > * Atlassian is deprecating a set of Confluence cloud APIs (V1 version) and releasing new APIs (V2 version).
 You may read about their announcements [here](https://developer.atlassian.com/cloud/confluence/changelog/#CHANGE-864) or [here](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fcommunity.developer.atlassian.com%2Ft%2Frfc-19-deprecation-of-confluence-cloud-rest-api-v1-endpoints%2F71752&data=05%7C01%7Cvivg%40microsoft.com%7Cb8d049f07c3544de6b2c08dbe98b2a02%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638360556187110970%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=DIw8xhEwulo59mAm8T0f0TTKvbtRr4tIMTMpQYgPDDQ%3D&reserved=0).
 Some of these deprecating v1 APIs are used by the connector for **OAuth connections** only.
-Hence, post this change your existing Confluence connections may stop working.
+Hence, post this change, your existing Confluence connections may stop working.
 This change is scheduled for Jan’24.
 > * The change to migrate to new v2 APIs was released to all customers in **December 2023**.
 Post this release, your existing connections need to be reauthenticated.
-The new v2 APIs also require some more scopes (as compared to previous v1 APIs) which need to be provided during re-authentication.
+The new v2 APIs also require some more scopes (as compared to the previous v1 APIs), which need to be provided during re-authentication.
 A new set of scopes required (complete list) – `read:group:confluence`, `read:user:confluence`, `read:content-details:confluence`, `Read:space:confluence`, `Read:permission:confluence`, `read:audit-log:confluence`, `read:content.metadata:confluence` and `read:page:confluence`.

 ## Get started
 This video provides a step-by-step guide on adding the Confluence Cloud Copilot connector.